Sitecore/docker-images/README.md

 ## Updates

+- [Added] Sitecore 9.0.2 XM1, SQL Developer and Solr on 1803.
 - [Added] Sitecore 9.0.1 on windowsservercore-1803.
 - [Added] Sitecore 9.0.1 Solr on nanoserver-1803.
 - [Added] Sitecore 9.0.1 SQL Developer variant on windowsservercore-1803.